 3. Faucet attachments

 These filters attach directly to your faucet to remove chlorine and fluoride from your water and eliminate strange odours.
 However, they may not be enough to eliminate other contaminants as discussed above.
 We usually recommend a reverse osmosis system to our clients.
 A reverse osmosis system eliminates most of these contaminants delivering only pure & filtered water straight from your kitchen tap.
-While under sink reverse osmosis systems are highly popularly, we also stock countertop RO systems for renters and students.
+While under sink reverse osmosis systems are highly popular, we also stock countertop RO systems for renters and students.
 If you are in an area with frequent boil water notices, we also recommend installing a UV filtration system that eliminates any microorganisms lurking in the water.
-For more information on a water filtration equipment for your home, feel free to reach out to our team.
+For more information on water filtration equipment for your home, feel free to reach out to our team.
 We can advise you on the best system for your home depending on your water quality and budget.
 Talk to an Expert